Finding the Best Places to Retire Since 2006!

 Cons: The earthquake risk is 1,850% higher than the national average.
 The area is no strangers to wildfires, with the 2016 Soberanes fire destroying dozens of outlying homes.

-Notes: Carmel has grown by 4% within the last decade, but racial diversity is still minimal.
+Notes: Carmel has grown 4% within the last decade.
 Dogs are allowed in stores, restaurants and nearly everywhere else.
 Clint Eastwood was once Carmel's mayor.
 Home prices have increased 21% since a year ago.

 Recommended as a Retirement Spot?
 Yes

 Thanks to the treaty that ended the Mexican-American War, the Golden State became a U.S. territory in 1847.
 Soon after, gold was found at Sutter's Mill.
 The land crowded with fortune seekers, and, shortly thereafter, California entered the Union as its 31st state in 1850.